clobrano/pynicom/README.md

-Pynicom: A Minicom like shell in Python3
+Pynicom: A Minicom like shell in Python
 ---------------------------------------

 Pynicom reproduces the behavior of Minicom, adding some utilities: